-Matcha seems to be popping up as a flavor all over the place, and it inspired me to make this matcha cake.
+Matcha seems to be popping up as a flavor all over the place, and it inspired me to make this matcha drip cake.

 From matcha pancakes, to matcha soft serve, it’s slowly worn me down.
 I’m not actually the biggest fan of green tea by itself.